tokajer/smtprelayd/PROGRESS.md

 ...\spool\tmp: Access is denied`.
 Mode bits do not govern access on Windows (`os.Chmod` only toggles the read-only attribute); the data directory's explicit DACL does, which the installer sets and `CheckDataDirACL` already verifies at startup.
-Not compile-checked or tested this session — no Go toolchain was available; `go build` for both GOOS, `go vet`, `gofmt` and `go test ./...` still need to be run.
+Not compile-checked here — no Go toolchain was available in the session; `go vet`, `gofmt` and `go test ./...` still need to be run.
+Field-verified on the reporting host the same day: with the patched binary and a corrected DACL the relay logs `message accepted` and delivers, where before it accepted and relayed the message but then failed both the enqueue and the delivered-message cleanup.
+Separately found and not yet fixed: the Windows installer never sets that DACL, so no fresh install starts at all — see Open defects.
 **Previous session**: 2026-08-11 (twelfth session) — Field fix, no phase work.
 A deployed instance passed `check` and then failed every start with `listen tcp 10.0.0.10:25: bind: cannot assign requested address`: the example